susham/EZFTP/README.md

 This is a simple FTP client written in Java.
 Currently, it provides a command line interface for common FTP tasks.
 A rudimentary GUI is also provided.

+## Contributor Information
+(CS561) Kenneth Martin, Github: glass2/risingAsh, email: kenneth6@pdx.edu
+(CS561) Susham Yerabolu, Github: susham, email: yerabolu@pdx.edu Henry Cooney, Github: hacoo, email: hcooney@pdx.edu Dakota Sanchez, Github: dakotasanchez, email: daks2@pdx.edu Chris Kim, Github: sayunkim, email: kimchris@pdx.edu Matthew Hawkins, Github: hawkins00, email: mhawkins@pdx.edu

 ## Status

    Most command line options are currently working and tested.
-You may run the application in gui mode; however, most gui functionality has not been implemented yet.
+The GUI is mostly implemented, but there are some options that have not been implemented yet.
+Note that the GUI has not been thorougly tested and may be buggy.

 ## Requirements